LeunensMichiel/leunesmedia/README.md

 Portfolio of Michiel Leunens, founder of Leunes Media.

-> All photo's are mine.
-Except from the earlier commits.
-Example data.
+> All photo's are mine pls do not steal.
+Except from the earlier commits, those photo's belong to Unsplash and their respective users.

 ## Made with